 Enjoy a leisure-filled weekend away from Sydney in an area that boasts the largest coastal saltwater lake in the country, combined with easy access to sparkling beaches.
 While water recreation abounds, Lake Macquarie also has land-based attractions with equal allure.

 Best outdoor attraction: That oh-so-versatile lake.
 Kayak or sail on it, fish in it, or walk or cycle around it.

-Best rainy-day attraction: Indulge your creative side at Lake Macquarie City Art Gallery.
+Best rainy-day attraction: A brilliant collection of classic cars is on show at the nearby Lost in the 50's Car Museum.
+Or indulge your creative side at Lake Macquarie City Art Gallery.

 Underrated attraction: The rainforest-cloaked surrounds of Watagans National Park are spectacular.

 Budget tip: Enjoy the facilities of Speers Point Park.
 It’s particularly appealing for families.

 Book now: BIG4 Ingenia Holidays Lake Macquarie.